testground/infra/k8s/eks/README.md

 **4. AWS CLI (v2) with AWS credentials and ECR login**

-First install the aws cli (note that it is already installed if using amazon linux):
+First install the aws cli v2 (note that v1 is already installed if using amazon linux, so you will first need to remove the v1 and install v2):

 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#cliv2-linux-install